Uniform twisted homological stability: A general theorem for propagating homological stability

 In each case, the constant functor with value $\bk$ defines a commutative monoid object, denoted $\underline{\bk}_\mathsf{G}$ and $\underline{\bk}_\mathsf{Q}$ respectively.
 Following \cite[Section 19.1]{GKRW}, a \emph{coefficient system} for the family of groups $\{Q_n\}$ is simply a left $\underline{\bk}_\mathsf{Q}$-module.
 Spelled out, this consists of a functor $V : \mathsf{Q} \to \mathsf{sMod}_\bk$, i.e.\ $\bk[Q_n]$-modules $V(n)$, equipped with $Q_a \times Q_b$-equivariant maps

 which are suitably associative.
+One does not need commutativity to discuss monoids or left modules over them, so this notion depends only on the monoidal category $(\mathsf{Q}, \oplus, 0)$ and not on its braiding.

-This recovers several well-known notions: if $\mathsf{Q}$ is the groupoid of finite sets and bijections then a coefficient system is an $\mathit{FI}$-module of Church--Ellenberg--Farb \cite{churchellenbergfarb}; if $\mathsf{Q}$ is the groupoid of finite-rank free modules over a ring and isomorphisms between them then a coefficient system is a $\mathit{VIC}$-module of Putman--Sam \cite{PutmanSam}; more generally, a coefficient system in this sense is the same as one in the sense of Randal-Williams--Wahl \cite{randalwilliamswahl}, namely a functor from the enveloping homogeneous category $U\mathsf{Q}$ to $\bk$-modules.
+Restricted to functors taking values in the subcategory $\mathsf{Mod}_\bk \subset \mathsf{sMod}_\bk$ of $\bk$-modules this recovers several well-known notions: if $\mathsf{Q}$ is the groupoid of finite sets and bijections then a coefficient system is equivalent to an $\mathit{FI}$-module of Church--Ellenberg--Farb \cite[Definition 2.1.1]{churchellenbergfarb}; if $\mathsf{Q}$ is the groupoid of finite-rank free modules over a ring and isomorphisms between them then a coefficient system is equivalent to a $\mathit{VIC}$-module of Putman--Sam \cite[Section 1.3]{PutmanSam}; more generally, a coefficient system in this sense is equivalent to one in the sense of Randal-Williams--Wahl \cite[Section 4.1]{randalwilliamswahl}, namely a functor from the enveloping homogeneous category $U\mathsf{Q}$ to $\bk$-modules.

 This structure in particular provides a map $\phi_{1,n-1} : V(n-1) \to V(n)$ equivariant with respect to $1 \oplus - : Q_{n-1} \to Q_n$, using which we can form the map